When I make a mistake, oftentimes shame is in the room.

 Next, I recognized shame’s fear—that I am unlovable.
 Because my shame-prone feelings habit animal is Deer, I allowed my little deer puppet to be my symbol for shame.

-Note: My kids are already very familiar with the feelings habit animals and Deer’s tendency to feel shame because they helped me to create The Quest for Self-Compassion Workbook that features all of these delightful animals.
+Note: My kids are already very familiar with the feelings habit animals and Deer’s tendency to feel shame because they helped me to create the two-volume series, Mindfulness and Self-Compassion Workbook for Kids that features all of these delightful animals.

 Luckily, it was time for dinner, and my husband was out on a run.
 So it was just me and the girls at the dinner table.
 And I brought my deer with me.